 In the U.S. the most common olive oils are Italian and Spanish.
 Olive oil is made by first crushing washed olives into a paste.
 The paste is macerated and then centrifuged to separate the oil and water from the solids.
 The water is then removed, leaving olive oil.

 The flavor and color of the olive oil depend on the region and type of olives used.
 Whether the olives are harvested early or when they're more mature can also make a difference in the flavor.
-Here, learn some of the more common types of olive oil.

 Extra Virgin Olive Oil

-Even though it is the highest grade, the quality, aroma, flavor, color, health benefits, and price can vary greatly from one brand to another.
+Even though it is the highest grade, the quality, aroma, flavor, color, and price can vary greatly from one brand to another.
 It's best to use extra-virgin olive oil in salads as a light and tasty dressing.

 Virgin Olive Oil

 This olive oil is slightly lower in quality, containing about 1.5 percent free acidity.
 It has a nice flavor and works well for frying and sautéing.